 The Student Equity and Access Scheme (SEAS) is a method of gaining special consideration for entry to university and TAFE courses.
 SEAS is relevant for students who have been disadvantaged during their school life or in Year 12.
-This disadvantage may be for a number of reasons, including financial background, medical conditions and difficult circumstances.
+This disadvantage may be for several reasons, including - financial background, medical conditions and difficult circumstances.
 Students can apply for SEAS once they have lodged course applications in their online VTAC Account.
 The information on the single application is sent to all the courses the student applies for.